Allan5829/entertainment-reviews/spec.md

 - [X] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) Reviews belong to user in app/model/review.rb

-- [ ] Include user accounts with unique login attribute (username or email)
+- [X] Include user accounts with unique login attribute (username or email) Users model validates uniqueness
-- [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+- [X] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying Reviews controller has routes for each CRUD action
 - [ ] Ensure that users can't modify content created by other users
-- [ ] Include user input validations
+- [X] Include user input validations
+    Validates that certain fields must be filled in
 - [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code